Media Format Reference

 - Mobile devices require user interactions to start video playback.
 This means that playlists do not work seamlessly on mobile.

 - YouTube controls are visible when first loading the player on mobile.
-After the play action has been made, the JW Player controls takeover.
+After the play action has been made, the JW Player controls replace these.

 Some additional notes on YouTube support: